Perth Extended Stay Was At A Massive Premium. Not Now.

 Extended Stay Impact Dramatic.

-Indeed, across the accommodation industry there has been a remarkable change of fortunes.
+Indeed, across the accommodation industry, there has been a remarkable change of fortunes.
 In Melbourne vacancy is now low and prices firm.
-Meanwhile in Perth, accommodation providers, such as ourselves are having to discount strongly to attract sparse demand.
-Check out our website for some great offerings.
+Meanwhile, in Perth, accommodation providers, such as ourselves are having to discount strongly to attract sparse demand.

 Property Market Yo-Yo.